 Our pro bono legacy is deeply rooted in our dedication to the communities where we live and work, both in the US and around the world.
 We actively encourage and support our lawyers in answering the call to serve and volunteer their legal services each year by providing billable credit, awards and other recognitions for performing pro bono work.

-Our attorneys work on a diverse range of pro bono matters that advance social justice, support non-profit organizations across the globe, protect our global resources and provide individual assistance to those in need.
-In addition, the firm’s Public Service Initiative (PSI), a team of lawyers in our New York City office, are dedicated to handling the most challenging constitutional criminal justice issues, innocence cases, and challenges to the death penalty.
+Our lawyers work on a diverse range of pro bono matters that advance social justice, support nonprofit organizations across the globe, protect our global resources and provide individual assistance to those in need.
+In addition, the firm’s Public Service Initiative (PSI), a team of lawyers in our New York office, is dedicated to handling the most challenging constitutional criminal justice issues, innocence cases, and challenges to the death penalty.